How to Play

 Listeners Win Points - If a listener guesses the wisp correctly then they win 1 point.

-Multiple Usages - If the storyteller uses the word more than once, they win double the points.
-This in combination with Listeners Win Points means that listeners also win double points if they guess the word/phrase correctly.
+Multiple Usages - If the Storyteller uses the wisp more than once, they win double the points.
+This in combination with Listeners Win Points means that listeners also win double points if they guess the wisp correctly.

-Preserve the Word - If no one guesses the word correctly after a story then the storyteller wins the points, keeps that word and immediately draws new icons and tells another story.
-All potential points won on this second story for the storyteller and listeners are doubled.
+Preserve the Word - If no one guesses the wisp correctly after a story then the storyteller wins the points, keeps that wisp and immediately draws new icons from the same theme and tells another story.
+All potential points won on this second story for the Storyteller and listeners are doubled.
 This is a good modifier to apply to the last round, like in 10-pin bowling!

-Team Deathmatch - Split the players into 2 teams.
-One team starts the game as the storytellers.
+Team Mode - Split the players into 2 teams.
+One team starts the game as the Storytellers.
 They draw 3 random wisps (from 3 different wisp cards) from a theme of their choice.
-One team member is selected to be the first storyteller and draws 1 random core icon and 2 random icons from their desired theme.
+One team member is selected to be the first storyteller and draws 1 random icon form the core set and 2 random icons from their desired theme.
 The storyteller must use all 3 wisps in their story.
-The listening team collectively guesses at a wisp.
+The listening team collectively makes 1 guess at a wisp.
 If they are correct then they win a point and can guess at another wisp.
-If they are correct again then they win another point and can guess at the final wisp.
-If they are correct yet again then they win yet another point and play passes to them.
+If they are correct again then they win 2 points and can guess at the final wisp.
+If they are correct yet again then they win 3 points and play passes to them.
 If the guessers are incorrect with a guess then play passes to them.
-At the start of any story the storyteller must have 3 wisps all of which must be used.
-The first team to 10 points wins.
+Remember: At the start of any story the Storyteller must have 3 wisps all of which must be used.
+When play passes to a team, a new Storyteller is selected.

 FAQs

-What if the word inserted in the story isn’t precisely the word on the card?
+What if the word/ phrase inserted in the story isn’t precisely the wisp on the card?

-Most words require some sort of re-declension to fit in the tense and context of the story.
-The word cards will disambiguate between nouns and verbs.
+Most words/ phrases require some sort of re-declension to fit in the tense and context of the story.
+The wisp cards will disambiguate between homographic nouns, and homographic nouns and verbs.
 Pluralisation of nouns is fine.
-Taking the -ing form of the verb and making it past tense or present continuous or future tense is fine.
+Taking the -ing form of the verb and making it past tense or present simple or future tense is fine.
 Making it negatory is fine.
 If all listeners agree that the word was not used correctly then the storyteller loses 2 points and the turn ends.

-What if the storyteller is instructed to use a word they do not understand?
+What if the storyteller is instructed to use a wisp they do not understand?

-The storyteller may not change their word.
-They may look up the word.
-But the misuse of the word in the story is not a reason to void the round which means that hilarity will inevitably ensue!
+The Storyteller may not change their wisp once selected.
+They may look up the word/ phrase.
+But the misuse of it in the story is not a reason to void the round, which means that hilarity will inevitably ensue!

 Do the stories have to follow on from each other?